ysfoo/haplm/README.md

 More efficient integer programming solvers can speed up the pre-processing phase of the proposed methods.
 This can be configured by specifying a [`pulp`](https://coin-or.github.io/pulp/) solver when creating `LatentMult` objects.

+Sampling with NUTS may sometimes take a long time (>5 minutes) to compile, which tends to occur for the multinormal approximation.
+If a long compilation time is observed, consider setting the `jaxify` argument (e.g. in `haplm.lm_inference.latent_mult_mcmc`) to `True`.
+This should speed up compilation at the cost of slower sampling.

 ## References

 <a id="1">[1]</a>